 Proximity to other major cities | Batumi (366 km/227 mi), Yerevan (294 km/183 mi), Baku (563 km/350 mi) |

-Interesting Facts About Tbilisi
+Interesting facts about Tbilisi

 - Tbilisi is home to one of the oldest known human settlements in the world, with archaeological findings dating back to the 4th millennium BC.